Acute monoarthritis

 Lyme disease

-- Delayed from the time of spirochete infection.
+- Delayed from the time of spirochete infection

-- A history of tick bite, followed the rash of erythema chronicum migrans, is diagnostic.
+- A history of tick bite, followed the rash of erythema chronicum migrans, is diagnostic

-- Arthritis typically an asymmetric mono- or oligoarthritis, affecting large joints.
+- Arthritis typically an asymmetric mono- or oligoarthritis, affecting large joints

-- May be migratory.
+- May be migratory

 Reiters syndrome

-More on the Reiter's syndroms page
+More on the Reiter's syndrome page

 Other causes of monoarthritis incude: